Resume Tips

 Key Takeaways:

-- Begin your resume with the most concise objective description.
+- Begin your resume with an objective and clear statement.

-- Make sure you tailor your resume for each job application.
+- Make sure you tailor your resume for each application to be submitted.

 - Emphasize transferable skills.

-- Be sure to use a concise and well-structured format.
+- Ensure conciseness and well-structured format.

 - Proofread meticulously for errors.